AWooldrige/s3sup/README.md

 s3sup may be better than other S3 syncing solutions (e.g. `s3sync`) if you host a static site on S3.
 Features include:

- * Mimetype detection, with `Content-Type` set correctly.
+ * MIME type detection, with `Content-Type` set correctly.
- * Set HTTP headers on groups of files/pages or individually.
+ * Set HTTP headers (e.g. `Cache-Control`) on groups of files/pages or individually.
- * Fast and accurate synchronisation to S3 (through maintaining a catalogue of state), reducing pain for making frequent small site changes.
+ * Fast and efficient synchronisation to S3 (through maintaining a catalogue of state), reducing pain for making frequent small site changes.

 s3sup can be installed using `pip`:

     pip install s3sup

-At any point, add `--help` onto a command or subcommand for usage information:

-    $ s3sup upload --help
-    Usage: s3sup upload [OPTIONS]

-      Synchronise local static site to S3.

-      Use --dryrun to test behaviour without changes actually being made to S3.
-      Or use "s3sup status".

-    Options:
-      -v, --verbose          Output running commentary.
-      -p, --projectdir TEXT  Local s3sup project directory.
-Containing the s3sup.toml file.
-      -d, --dryrun           Simulate changes to be made.
-Don't modify files on S3, read operations only.
-      --help                 Show this message and exit.

 # Getting started